karthik/ddd/03-e-long-term-archiving.md

 ## Publishing data through a data journal

 Data used in publications are often shared in the supplementary materials of articles, or served on repositories such as the Dryad Digital Repository (@dryad).
-Dryad makes data from scientific publiations discoverable, reusable, and citable.
+Dryad makes data from scientific publications discoverable, reusable, and citable.
 It is well funded through grants from the NSF, European Commission.

 To provide better context around the data used in research and better expose data for reuse, journals are now adding "data papers".
 These are specifically designed for publishing articles about the data, and sharing it.
 This benefits both researchers and readers.
 Researchers receive credit for data they have collected or produced.
 Readers get more context about the data.

 Data papers are similar to research articles, they have titles, authors, affiliations, abstract, and references.
 They generally require an explanation of why the data is useful to others, a direct link to the data, description of the design, materials, and methods.
 Other information on the subject area, data type, format, and related articles are usually required.

 Whilst useful, these requirements do not tell the author how to actually structure the data and folders.
 Instead providing ideas on what they should include.
-This is a useful step towards improving data resuse, but it _lacks some minimal structure that allows a researcher to have a predictable way to access and interpret the data_.
+This is a useful step towards improving data reuse, but it _lacks some minimal structure that allows a researcher to have a predictable way to access and interpret the data_.

 Other journals operating in this space include journals like "data in brief", "Data", and "Nature Scientific Data".
 Guidelines for what is required in the content of the paper, and the required information along with the data (meta data, data format, etc.) vary by journal.